Govt of India Regulates P2P Lending: 7 Things You Should Definitely Know!

 RBI has floated a consultation paper on the lending platform.
 Following are some insights that businesses may gather from the same:

 Now coming to the interest rate – which is either fixed by the platform or it might be mutually agreed between the lenders and the borrowers.
 The borrower is either an individual or a legal person who requires a loan.
 The interest rate may be set by the platform or by mutual agreement between the borrower and the lender.

-#3: No Significant Value Attached
+3: No Significant Value Attached

 It is important to note that the benefits to the various stakeholders (borrowers, lenders and agencies) and the risks associated with this type of lending are significant and cannot be ignored any further.
 As of now, the concept of P2P lending is nascent in nature and yet to attain a significant value.

-#4: Disruption Caused
+4: Disruption Caused

 RBI favors P2P lending entities in the above consultation paper.
 RBI even finds potential in the above sector as it can disrupt the financial sector and is expected to throw up surprises.

-#5: Acts as an Alternate Lending Channel
+5: Acts as an Alternate Lending Channel

 An acknowledgment of this lending platform as an alternate lending channel is what RBI wants.